UyenAWSrestart/Ecommerce-retail-Data--Customer-Engagement-Targeted-Campaigns--Python/README.md

 ### 🌐 Data Descripion
 - There are two tables used in this project to support the analysis and generate insights.
-  + Table 1: Historical customer transactions
-   The attached dataset contains historical customer transactions from December 1, 2010, to September 9, 2011, for an e-commerce retail company.
+  + **Table 1:** Historical customer transactions from December 1, 2010, to September 9, 2011, for an e-commerce retail company.
                 Size: 541909 rows, 8 columns
-  + Table 2: Segmentation
+  + **Table 2:** Segmentation
 - Format: .xlsx

 ### 🔀 Table schema: